tulioccalazans/ffmpeg-kit-https-flutter/README.md

-# FFmpegKit for Flutter
+# FFmpegKit Audio for Flutter

 ### 1. Features

 - Updated Android and MacOS bindings to work with Flutter 3.27.3
 - Includes both `FFmpeg` and `FFprobe`
-- Https version of FFmpegKit
+- Audio version of FFmpegKit
 - Supports
     - `Android`, `iOS` and `macOS`
     - FFmpeg `v6.0.2`